BrookeBentley/deep-learning-challenge/README.md

 #Overview of the analysis

 The purpose of this analysis is to predict whether applicants for funding from Alphabet Soup, a nonprofit foundation, will be successful.
+Google colab is used to analyze this machine learning model.

 #Results